Wulff familar with Palouse, Big Sky

 Oct.
 6—Cal Poly football coach Paul Wulff's roots are firmly entrenched in the Palouse.

-The Mustangs' first-year skipper was a stalwart on Washington State's offensive line from 1986-89, and more than 10 years later, he would take over his alma mater for his second head coaching job.
+The Mustangs' first-year skipper was a stalwart on Washington State's offensive line from 1986-89, and 19 years later, he would take over his alma mater for his second head coaching job.

 "I look at my time as a player there," Wulff said.
 "Working for three different head coaches and a number of different assistants in my playing career propelled me to get here (Cal Poly)."